-As you near retirement, you’ll need to start planning for your health insurance and think about enrolling in Medicare.
+As you near retirement, you’ll need to start thinking about optimal health insurance and enrolling in Medicare.
 There are different options available, and making sure you understand them all is paramount to having a healthy retirement.

 Our advice is to ask someone who’s been through it more than once.
-We’re familiar with Medicare and Medicare Advantage plans and can help you navigate the options to get the best medical coverage available for you and/or your spouse.
-Our wider experience can help guide you to the right plan based on multiple factors, including premiums, preferred doctors and hospitals, and the right drug plan.
+At Berkshire Money Management, we’re familiar with Medicare and Medicare Advantage plans in the United States and can help you navigate the plans in order to get the best medical coverage available for you and/or your spouse.
+Our wider experience and resources can help guide you to the right plan based on multiple factors, including premiums, preferred doctors and hospitals, and the right drug plan.
 Just ask.

-When it’s time to plan for your health insurance coverage, consult with the advisors at Berkshire Money Management.
+When it’s time to plan for your health insurance coverage, consult with your local Dalton advisors at Berkshire Money Management.
 We offer Medicare planning services to our clients in Berkshire County and beyond.
-Contact our team to find out more about our Medicare planning services today.
+Contact our team today.

-Before enrolling in Medicare, you’ll first have to check that you meet the eligibility requirements.
+Before enrolling in Medicare, you’ll first have to make sure that you meet the eligibility requirements.
 People can only sign up for Medicare at certain times.
-Some people (typically those who are receiving Social Security benefits) may automatically be enrolled while others will need to submit an application to receive coverage.
+Some people (typically those who are receiving Social Security benefits) may automatically be enrolled while others will need to submit an application to receive medicare coverage.

 - Younger people with certain disabilities

 - People with end-stage renal disease (ESRD/kidney failure requiring dialysis)